lywgit/webflyx/README.md

   --add <key> <value>
   --unset <key>   # remove a value
   --remove-section <section>   # remove entire section
 ```

-Most common usage
+Most common usage:
 ```
 git config --add --global user.name "Your user name" git config --add --global user.email "Your email"
 ```

 #### Configuration file locations

-* system: `/etc/gitconfig`, a file that configures Git for all users on the system
+* system: `/etc/gitconfig`, configures Git for all users on the system
-* global: `~/.gitconfig`, a file that configures Git for all projects of a user
+* global: `~/.gitconfig`, configures Git for all projects of a user
-* local: `.git/config`, a file that configures Git for a specific project
+* local: `.git/config`, configures Git for a specific project
-* worktree: `.git/config.worktree`, a file that configures Git for part of a project
+* worktree: `.git/config.worktree`, configures Git for part of a project

-(system and worktree are rarely needed)
+(System and worktree are rarely needed)